conorh/cap_server_configs/README.md

     cap production server_configs:check

 Check for modified server configurations.
-Replace them and restart services for any that were replaced (and that have a replace: line)
+Replace them with the local version and restart services for any that were replaced (and that have a # restart: line)

     cap production server_configs:update

+Check for modified server configurations.
+Replace the local version with the server version.

+   cap production server_configs:update_local

 COPYRIGHT
 ---------